Alessandroblas/MongoDBGeeksAcademy/README.md

 # MongoDB-SampleCollection

-Please note this repo is currently working in progress.
+Please note this repo is always working in progress.

 Just some MongoDB collections and notes I am using for my course @GeeksAcademyEurope